 Use temporal data

+Maps that contain temporal layers provide additional functionality and controls to explore the data over time.
 Temporal data can be visualized with the time slider.
-The time slider provides controls to explore temporal data interactively and is available at the top of any map view that contains temporal layers.
+The time slider provides controls to explore temporal data and is available at the top of any map view that contains temporal layers.
+Time-configured properties can also be used as an extent filter to work with a subset of records in the table view.
+If your map contains time-aware layers, the table filters records based on the current map time.